 OAuth2 and OIDC will be supported as SSO integration mechanism.

 In the case of SSO integrations all the users in SSO platform also need to be maintained in this module.
 The roles and access control will apply based on this module’s configuration.

+Email notifications will go to user's email.
+If user has set GMAIL, notifications will go there.
+There should not be any Email domain enforcement.

 Open Items